DiODeProject/MultiAlternativeDecisions/README.md

 at the MATLAB command line.
 See the individual `fig` folders for further usage instructions.

 To switch between maxisation of geometrically-discounted rewards and arithmetic mean reward rate, toggle the value of the `geometric` variable.

+To scale option values change the value of the `valscale` variable.